bitdruid/collama/README.md

 | codellama     | 7B, 13B      | ⚠️           | Limited  | Limited file context support; FIM is ok  |
 | codeqwen      | —            | ⚠️           | Untested | May work; contributions welcome          |

-> 💡 Models are tested primarily with **quantization level q4**.
+Note: Models are tested primarily with quantization level q4.
 Results may vary with other quantization levels.

-> 🤔 **Note:** ChatML format is not supported - that means only true fim-models will work for autocomplete!
+Note: ChatML format is not supported - that means only true fim-models will work for autocomplete!

 ## Usage